 Paralysis is one of the most severe dangers of not delivering on workplace safety protocols.
 The impact of a traumatic brain injury can be long-lasting and devastating, including a permanent disability or paralysis.
 However, if safety helmets are always worn at work, these horrible injuries can be drastically reduced or avoided altogether.

 In conclusion, all workers in any industry need to wear a safety helmet.
-Not only does it offer protection against various potential dangers, but it also helps to ensure the safety and well-being of workers in any work environment.
+Not only does it offer protection against various potential dangers, but it also helps ensure workers’ safety and well-being in any work environment.

 By understanding the 10 dangers of not wearing a safety helmet at work, we can take the necessary steps to protect ourselves and our colleagues.
 Wearing a safety helmet is the best way to ensure a safe and healthy workplace.